dpipkin/udacity-fraud/readme.md

 ## Notes to the Grader

 I did a lot of investigation in Jupyter notebooks.
-The most coherent ones are probably `data investigation.ipynb` and `start over.ipynb`, though.
+The most coherent ones are probably `data investigation-Copy2.ipynb` and `start over.ipynb`, though.